Dataninja/kaas-askarl/README.md

 * ...

 ## Installation
-Clone the repository, change the service port if needed and run the service: `python askarl.py`.
+Clone the repository and run the service: `python askarl.py [port]`.
+Default port is 51345.
 Open http://localhost:54234 (or using your customized port) and use the service.
 Registered accounts are stored in a *tokens.db* file in pickle format and listed at */for/tokens*.